text-to-cards/text-to-cards/docs/intro.md

 ## What is Memo-to-Trello?

-Memo-to-Trello is a simple Trello Power-Up, that helps transforming your longform written texts into neat little Trello cards.
+Memo-to-Trello is a simple Power-Up for Trello that helps transforming your longform texts into neat little Trello cards.
 It will extract card names and descriptions from your text and add the proper labels, members and due date to the card.

 You can create dozens of cards with just one click.
 Just as an example, this text: